The Scandinavian Superman,

 As a member of Generation X who came of age during the

-Reagan era, one of the aspects of Superman og Fredsbomben that resonated most
+Reagan era, one of the aspects of Superman

-deeply with me was its engagement with the political and cultural atmosphere of
+og Fredsbomben that resonated most deeply with me was its engagement with

-late-Cold War Europe.
-When I first read the book, I was not encountering an
+read the book, I was not encountering an abstract historical period; I was

-remembered watching Wim Wender's Der Himmel über Berlin in the 1980s, with its
+revisiting a world I had lived through.
+I remembered watching Wim Wender's Der Himmel über Berlin in the 1980s,

-Superman comics I grew up with, Superman og Fredsbomben viewed the Cold War
+American Superman comics I grew up with, Superman

-of nations that lived much closer to the fault lines of East-West
+the hopes, anxieties, and uncertainties of nations that lived much closer to

-confrontation.
-Even today, whenever I return to the book, I can almost hear
+the book, I can almost hear Wind of

-world might genuinely be possible.
+might genuinely be possible.

 American Superman stories traditionally revolve around

 individual heroism.
-Superman og Fredsbomben is concerned with systems,
+Superman og

-diplomacy, environmental fears, political rhetoric, and public trust.
-Lois and
+political rhetoric, and public trust.
+Lois and Clark are always talking to each

-Clark are always talking to each other.
+other.
 The threat is not merely physical.
-It
+It is ideological.
+The story reflects

-is ideological.
-The story reflects a distinct Scandinavian perspective on
+a distinct Scandinavian perspective on international politics, one shaped by

-international politics, one shaped by smaller nations living in the shadow of
+smaller nations living in the shadow of superpower rivalries.

 Reading it decades later, one can still sense the atmosphere